Recent Five Star Reviews:

 In 1990 the Main building received a distinguished design award from the Indiana Society of Architects.

-In 1994 The Montessori Academy at Edison Lakes, the Cressy Foundation, and the South Bend Center for the Homeless formed a partnership to operate an Early Childhood Montessori classroom at the Center for the Homeless.
+In 1994 The Montessori Academy, the Cressy Foundation, and the South Bend Center for the Homeless formed a partnership to operate an Early Childhood Montessori classroom at the Center for the Homeless.
 This Montessori preschool classroom is the only one of its kind in the nation.

-In 1999, in honor of The Montessori Academy at Edison Lake's 30th anniversary, the first annual Fall Frolic race was held.
+In 1999, in honor of The Montessori Academy's 30th anniversary, the first annual Fall Frolic race was held.
 Fall Frolic is an annual fun, family charity event featuring a 10K Run, 5K Run, 2K Fun Run, and a Kids’ Obstacle Course.
 The event benefits children at The Montessori Academy at the South Bend Center for the Homeless.

-- In 2009 faculty member, Michael Poole, received the Human Rights Service Award from the South Bend Human Rights Commission.
+- In 2018 faculty member Michael Poole was awarded the Martin Luther King Foundation Community Service Award and in 2009 he received the Human Rights Service Award from the South Bend Human Rights Commission.
 He also received a Spirit Award from the Charles Martin Youth Center and was the 2007 Adult Volunteer of the Year for the YMCA for his work as Chairman of the Advisory Board for the Urban Youth Service, developing programs for at-risk kids to help them achieve and stay in school.

 Campus facility is on over nine acres and includes elementary and preschool buildings, beautifully prepared classrooms, sun-filled library, award-winning gymnasium, with stage, art room with ceramic kiln, science lab with microscopes, computer lab, music room, outdoor play spaces, garden spaces, and sports field.